Now Where Did the 7th Company Get to?

 Now Where Did the 7th Company Get To?
 (Mais où est donc passée la septième compagnie?) is a 1973 French-Italian comedy war film directed by Robert Lamoureux.
 The film portrays the adventures of a French Army squad lost somewhere on the front in May 1940 during the Battle of France.
+A sequel, The Seventh Company Has Been Found was released in 1975.

 Plot

-During the Battle of France, while German forces are spreading across the country, the 7th Transmission Company suffers an air raid near the Machecoul woods, but survive and hide in the woods.
-Captain Dumont, the company commander, sends Louis Chaudard, Pithiviers and Tassin to scout the area.
+During the Battle of France, while German forces are spreading across the country, the 7th Transmission Company suffers an air raid near the Machecoul woods, but escape and hide in the woods.
+Captain Dumont, the company commander, send Louis Chaudard, Pithiviers and Tassin to scout the area.
 After burying the radio cable beneath a sandy road, the squad crosses the field, climbs a nearby hill, and takes position within a cemetery.
 One man cut down the wrong tree for camouflage, pulling up the radio cable and revealing it to the passing German infantry.
 The Germans cut the cable, surround the woods, and order a puzzled 7th Company to surrender.
 The squad tries to contact the company, but then witness their capture and run away.

 Commanded by Staff Sergeant Chaudard, the unit stops in a wood for the night.
-Pithiviers is content to slow down and wait for the end of the campaign.
-The next day, he goes for a swim in the lake, in sight of possible German fighters.
-When Chaudard and Tassin wake up, they leave the camp without their weapons to look for Pithiviers.
+Pithiviers is content to slow down and wait for the german infantry leave the place.
+The next day, he swims in the lake, in sight of possible German fighters.
+When Chaudard and Tassin wake up, they leave the camp without weapons to look for Pithiviers.
 Tassin finds him and gives an angry warning, but Pithiviers convinces Tassin to join him in the lake.
-Chaudard orders them to get out, but distracted by a rabbit, falls into the lake.
+Chaudard orders them to get out, but distracted by a rabbit, he falls into the lake with his clothes on.
 While Chaudard teaches his men how to swim, two German fighter planes appear, forcing them out of the water.
 After shooting down one of the German planes, a French pilot, Lieutenant Duvauchel, makes an emergency landing and escapes before his plane explodes.
 PFC Pithiviers, seeing the bad shape of one of his shoes, destroys what is left of his shoe sole.
 Tassin is sent on patrol to get food and a new pair of shoes for Pithiviers.
 Tassin arrives in a farm, but only finds a dog, so he returns and Chaudard goes to the farm after nightfall.
 The farmer returns with her daughter-in-law and Lt Duvauchel, and she welcomes Chaudard.
-Duvauchel, who is hiding behind the door, comes out upon hearing the news and decides to meet Chaudard's men.
+Duvauchel, hiding behind the door, comes out upon hearing the news and decides to meet Chaudard's men.